samuellee77/coca-cola-visualization/README.md

 # DSC 106 Project 3

+by Samuel Lee, Nian-nian Wang, and Jasmine Hong

 ## Our Dataset

 We used the dataset from [Kaggle](https://www.kaggle.com/datasets/kalilurrahman/coca-cola-stock-live-and-updated?select=Coca-Cola_stock).
 It is a dataset about the stock price of Coca Cola from 1962 to 2022.